Human Rights Council

 4. How are seats distributed?

-The distribution of seats is in accordance with equitable geographical representation (13 from the African Group; 13 from the Asian Group; 6 from the Eastern European Group; 8 from the Latin American and Caribbean Group; and 7 from the Western European and Other States Group).
+The distribution of seats is in accordance with equitable geographical representation (13 from the Group of African States; 13 from the Group of Asia-Pacific States; 6 from the Group of Eastern European States; 8 from the Group of Latin American and Caribbean States; and 7 from the Group of Western European and Other States).

 5. What are the expectations of Council members?